 A brief introduction to RQA was presented at the Workshop "Spatial and Temporal Analysis of Eye Movements" by T. Foulsham, W. F. Bischof, and A. Kingstone at ECEM 2013.
 The code for running RQA and Cross-RQA is available here.

 Additional sources: Wu, D. W. L., Anderson, N. C., Bischof, W. F., & Kingstone, A. (2014).
 Temporal dynamics of eye movements are related to differences in scene complexity and clutter.
-Journal of vision, 14(9), 8. (see my publications page)
+Journal of vision, 14(9), 8. (available through my publications page)